Scroll down to read this post.

 Galaxies usually start their lives full of young stars, which are made mostly of light elements like hydrogen and helium.
 As stars evolve, they create heavier elements like oxygen, which get dispersed through their host galaxy after they die.
 Researchers had thought that, at 300 million years old, the Universe was still too young to have galaxies ripe with heavy elements.
 However, the two ALMA studies indicate JADES-GS-z14-0 has about 10 times more heavy elements than expected.

 The spectroscopy that confirmed the oxygen also allowed the scientists to confirm the galaxy’s distance, which also confirmed the fact that there is something seriously wrong with the present theories of cosmologists about the formation of the universe.
-Present theory requires at least several generations of star birth followed by star death, with each forming heavy and heavy atoms.
+Present theory requires at least several generations of star birth followed by star death, with each forming heavier and heavier atoms.
 Such a process is expected to take far more than 300 million years.

 Either that theory is very wrong, or the theory of the Big Bang has problems.
 The facts don’t fit the theories, and when that happens, it is the theories that must be abandoned.